Exploding animal: Toads

-According to worldwide media reports in April 2005, toads in the Altona district of Hamburg were observed by nature protection officials to swell up with gases and explode, propelling their innards for distances of up to one meter.
-These incidents prompted local residents to refer to the area's lake—home to the toads—.
+In April 2005, nature protection officials observed toads in the Altona district of Hamburg swelling up with gases and explode, propelling their innards for distances of up to one meter.
+These incidents prompted local residents to refer to the lake where the toads lived as the Tümpel des Todes.
 The incidents were reported as occurring with greatest frequency between 2 and 3 a.m.
-Werner Smolnik, environmental movement worker, stated on April 26, 2005, at least 1,000 toads had died in this manner over a series of a few days.
-According to German conservationist Werner Smolnik, the toads expanded to three and a half times their normal size before blowing up, and were noted to live a short time after exploding.
+Werner Smolnik, an environmental movement worker, stated that at least 1,000 toads had died in this manner over the span of a few days.
+According to Smolnik, the toads expanded to three and a half times their normal size before blowing up.
+The toads were noted to live a short time after exploding.

-Berlin veterinarian Franz Mutschmann collected toad corpses and performed necropsies.
-He theorized that the phenomenon was linked to a recent influx of predatory crows to the area.
-He stated that the cause was a mixture of crow attacks and the natural puff up defense of the toads.
-Crows attacked the toads in order to pick through the skin between the amphibians' chests and abdominal cavities, picking out the toads' livers, which appear to be a delicacy for crows in the area.
-In a defensive move, the toads begin to blow themselves up, which in turn, due to the hole in the toad's body and the missing liver, led to a rupture of blood vessels and lungs, and to the spreading of intestines.
-The apparent epidemic nature of the phenomenon was also explained by Mutschmann: "Crows are intelligent animals.
-They learn very quickly how to eat the toads' livers."

-Initial theories had included a viral or fungal infection, possibly one also affecting foreign horses involved in horse racing at a nearby track.
+Initial theories included a viral or fungal infection, possibly transmitted via drainage from a nearby horse racing track.
 However, laboratory tests were unable to detect an infectious agent.
+Berlin veterinarian Franz Mutschmann collected toad corpses and performed necropsies, and hypothesized that the phenomenon was linked to a recent influx of predatory crows to the area.
+According to his theory, crows attacked the toads and picked out their livers through the skin between their chests and abdominal cavities.
+The toads enlarged themselves as a defensive mechanism, but due to the hole in their body and their missing liver, their blood vessels and lungs ruptured and expelled their intestines.
+Mutschmann's theory was dismissed as unlikely by an ornithologist.
+The official report classified the incident as lacking a satisfactory explanation.